babeheim/go-firstmove/readme.md

   setwd('~/Desktop/go-firstmove')
 ```

 if the folder containing the project is named 'go-firstmove' and on your Desktop.
-You can tell if you are in the right place by typing in `dir()` and seeing the folders 'code' and 'inputs' and this readme.txt file.
+You can tell if you are in the right place by typing in `dir()` and seeing this readme.txt file.
 The analysis takes as input two files:

 - 'gogod_gamedata_c.csv' - game information for the professional Go games used in this analysis